SamuelLKane/illimat/holdem/RemainingTasks.md

-1. Determine best hand out of cards
+1. Determine best hand out of cards --- DONE
 2. Add Betting between rounds and at start
 3. Add highlights to the cards which are in the winning hand
 4. Add Game Start Screen